Skip to main content

 The query editor

 The query editor is the main stage of the transaction monitoring facility.
 Here a user can write, run, and save queries.
-In the current version, queries are tied to a single network but this restriction will be lifted in future versions.

 The query editor

-In the screenshot above we have entered and run the following query:
+After that we entered and ran the following query:

 select *